Rules of Professional Conduct

 (2) has a family, close personal, or prior professional relationship with the lawyer.

-(b) A lawyer shall not solicit professional employment or knowingly permit solicitation on the lawyer's behalf from a prospective client by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:
+(b) A lawyer shall not solicit professional employment or knowingly permit solicitation on the lawyer's behalf from the person contacted by written, recorded or electronic communication or by in-person, telephone or real-time electronic contact even when not otherwise prohibited by paragraph (a), if:

-(1) the prospective client has made known to the lawyer a desire not to be solicited by the lawyer;
+(1) the target of the solicitation has made known to the lawyer a desire not to be solicited by the lawyer;

 (2) the solicitation involves coercion, duress or harassment; or